 population of pregnant women.
 The CDC recommends that all pregnant women consider postponing travel to areas where Zika virus transmission is ongoing.

 Women who are pregnant or planning to become pregnant and must travel to these areas should consult with their health care provider and take extra care to protect themselves from mosquito bites when traveling to an area at risk of Zika transmission

 Men who have recently traveled to a Zika-affected area and have a pregnant partner should take steps to prevent sexual transmission of Zika virus.
 Pregnant women should abstain from sex or use a condom for the duration of the pregnancy every time they have sex with a partner who traveled to or lived in a Zika-affected area, even if the partner has tested negative for Zika virus.

-At this time, there is no evidence that Zika virus infection poses risk for birth defects in future pregnancies after the virus has cleared from a woman’s blood.
+At this time, there is no evidence that Zika virus infection poses risk for birth defects in future pregnancies after the virus has cleared from a woman’s body.
 It is believed that once a person has been infected with Zika virus, he or she is not likely to become infected with Zika virus again.

 Families that would like to speak to someone about a possible Zika virus infection or diagnosis during pregnancy and risk to the baby are recommended to contact experts at MotherToBaby